Modern display of the Confederate battle flag: State symbol

 Stone Mountain, Georgia, is a "monument to the Confederacy" that was paid for and is owned by the state of Georgia.
 Stone Mountain Park opened 100 years to the day after the assassination of Abraham Lincoln.
 It is the most visited destination in the state of Georgia.

 Four flags of the Confederacy are flown at Stone Mountain.
 In addition, the Stone Mountain Memorial Lawn "contains...thirteen terraces — one for each Confederate state....
 Each terrace flies the flag that the state flew as member of the Confederacy."

 State seals

-The first Confederate flag and five other nations that have had sovereignty over Texas (Spain, France, Mexico, Republic of Texas, United States) appear above one of the side entrances to the Capitol.
+The first Confederate flag and five other nations that have had sovereignty over Texas (Spain, France, Mexico, Republic of Texas, and the United States) appear above one of the side entrances to the Texas State Capitol.
 They also appear on the reverse of the Seal of Texas, which is the subject of a floor mosaic in the Capitol Extension.
-The seal's reverse was proposed by the Daughters of the Republic of Texas and approved by the Texas Legislature and Governor in 1961, modified in 1991.
+The seal's reverse was proposed by the Daughters of the Republic of Texas and approved by the Texas Legislature and governor in 1961, then modified in 1991.